 It is a Production Primary BM Unit; or

-It is an Exempt Export Primary BM Unit (regardless of whether its P/C Status is Production or Consumption); or
+It is an Exempt Export Primary BM Unit (regardless of whether its P/C Status is Production or Consumption).

-It has been assigned Credit Qualifying status by the BSC Panel (on the grounds that the Primary BM Unit was a net exporter of electricity over the previous six months) and the Panel has not withdrawn such determination.

 A Primary BM Unit will lose its CQ Primary BM Unit status if the criteria are no longer met as per 10.2.
 A default WDCALF/NWDCALF value of 0.4000 will be applied to all CQ status Primary BM Units for use on change of status until a WDCALF/NWDCALF value has been calculated according to the Reference Season as per the requirements in Sections 4 and 5.
 The new WDCALF/NWDCALF value will be applied in 20 Working Days, unless the Party agrees to an earlier effective date.

 With respect to WDCALF/NWDCALF values, the Trading Unit methodology will not apply to Trading Units that contain CQ Primary BM Units.
 The demand sites will not be netted off and will use the WDCALF/NWDCALF and DC to calculate Energy Indebtedness.